-The Division of Professional and Graduate Studies offers master's degrees and postgraduate certificates through the Accelerated Degree Program, and in traditional semester-based schedules.
-Master's degree programs include: Master of Science in Accounting, Master of Arts in Art Therapy, Master of Business Administration, Master of Science in Education, Master of Science in Human Services, Master of Arts in Leadership, Master of Arts in Liberal Studies, Master of Science in Management and Organizational Leadership, Master of Fine Arts in Writing, and Master of Science in Criminal Justice.
-In addition, post-graduate certificates are offered in Addiction Counseling and in Advanced Alternative Preparation (AAP) for Literacy Specialist (noncredit).
-Please refer to the Graduate Course Catalogue or to albertus.edu/graduate for further information.
+The Division of Professional and Graduate Studies offers master's degrees and postgraduate certificates through the Accelerated Degree Program and in traditional semester-based schedules.
+Master's degree programs include Master of Arts in Art Therapy and Counseling (the only program of its kind in the state), Master of Arts in Leadership, Master of Arts in Liberal Studies, Master of Fine Arts in Writing, Master of Business Administration, Master of Science in Education, Master of Science in Accounting, Master of Science in Human Services, Master of Science in Clinical Counseling, Master of Science in Criminal Justice, and Master of Science in Management and Organizational Leadership, as well as post-masters certificates in Addiction Counseling and Advanced Alternative Preparation (AAP) as a Literacy Specialist in Reading/Language Arts Certification.